-The conference for the UX, Service Design and Digital communities in Scotland and the North of England
+The conference for the UX, Service Design and Digital communities in Scotland and the North of England is over for another year.

 Since 1995, Dan Saffer has designed everything from websites to appliances to robots.
 He feels that design isn’t only about problem solving, but about creating a better, more humane, future.